apache/pulsar/site2/docs/client-libraries-java.md

 > Note:
 >
-> If the message key is not specified, messages without key will be dispatched to one consumer in order by default.
+> If the message key is not specified, messages without key are dispatched to one consumer in order by default.

 ## Reader

 With the [reader interface](concepts-clients.md#reader-interface), Pulsar clients can "manually position" themselves within a topic and reading all messages from a specified message onward.
 The Pulsar API for Java enables you to create {@inject: javadoc:Reader:/client/org/apache/pulsar/client/api/Reader} objects by specifying a topic, a {@inject: javadoc:MessageId:/client/org/apache/pulsar/client/api/MessageId}, and {@inject: javadoc:ReaderConfiguration:/client/org/apache/pulsar/client/api/ReaderConfiguration}.

-An example is as follows:
+The following is an example.

 ```java
 ReaderConfiguration conf = new ReaderConfiguration();